michaelgrosner/tribeca/README.md

 4. Delete the now useless `.json` file and restart the application.

-Just remember, even if your api keys are now binary encrypted, they can be easily readable with tools like `identify -verbose etc/K.png`; so keep the png in a secure location always, never share it.
+5. Keep the png file in a secure location always, never share it.
+Even if your api keys are now binary encrypted, they can be easily readable with tools like `identify -verbose etc/K.png`.

 ### Application Usage